-- a majority of our board of directors consisting of independent directors as defined under the rules of the NASDAO Stock Market; - an audit committee consisting of a majority of fully independent directors, as defined under the rules of the NASDAQ Stock Market and Rule 10A-3 of the Exchange Act, and a fully independent audit committee within one year of the effective date of the registration statement: and - a compensation committee consisting of fully independent directors as defined under the rules of the NASDAQ Stock Market and Rule 10C-1 of the Exchange Act.
+- a majority of our board of directors consisting of independent directors as defined under the rules of - an audit committee consisting of a majority of fully independent directors, as defined under the rules of and Rule 10A-3 of the Exchange Act, and a fully independent audit committee within one year of the effective date of the registration statement; - a nominating and corporate governance committee consisting of fully independent directors as defined under the rules of ; and ; - a compensation committee consisting of fully independent directors as defined under the rules of Exchange Act and also satisfying the definitions of "non-employee" directors within the meaning of Rule 16b-3(b)(3) under the Exchange Act and "outside" directors within the meaning of Section 162(m)(4)(c)(i) of the Code.

-Because the Principal Stockholders will own a majority of our outstanding common stock following the completion of this offering, we will be a "controlled company" as that term is set forth in the rules of the NASDAQ Stock Market and we will be eligible to rely on certain corporate governance exemptions.
+Because the Principal Stockholders will own a majority of our outstanding common stock following the completion of this offering, we will be a "controlled company" as that term is set forth in the stock exchange rules and we will be eligible to rely on certain corporate governance exemptions.
 Although we will qualify as a "controlled company," we do not expect to rely upon these exemptions.
-Under the stock exchange rules, a "controlled company" may elect not to comply with certain corporate governance requirements, including: (1) the requirement that a majority of our board of directors consist of independent directors, (2) the requirement that our director nominees be selected or recommended for the board's selection by a majority of the board's independent directors in a vote in which only independent directors participate or by a nominating committee comprised solely of independent directors, in either case, with board resolutions or a written charter, as applicable, addressing the nominations process and related matters as required under the federal securities laws and (3) the requirement that our compensation committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
-Even as a "controlled company," we must comply with the rules applicable to audit committees set forth in the stock exchange rules.
+Under the stock exchange rules, a "controlled company" may elect not to comply with certain corporate governance requirements, including: (1) the requirement that a majority of our board of directors consist of independent directors, (2) the requirement that our nominating and corporate governance committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (3) the requirement that our compensation committee be composed entirely of independent directors with a written charter addressing the rules applicable to audit committees set forth in the stock exchange rules.

 In addition, certain phase-in periods with respect to director independence will be available to us under the stock exchange rules.
 We do expect to take advantage of certain of these provisions.
-The phase-in periods allow us to have only one independent member on the audit committee upon the listing date of our common stock, a majority of independent members on the audit committee within 90 days of the effective date of the registration statement and a fully independent audit committee within one year of the effective date of the registration statement.
-Our audit committee will consist of a majority of independent directors upon the listing date of our common stock and we will have a fully independent audit committee within one year of the effective date of this registration statement.
+The phase-in periods allow us to have only one independent member on the audit committee upon the listing date of our common stock, a majority of independent members on the audit committee within 90 days of the effective date of the registration statement and a fully independent directors upon the listing date of our common stock and we will have a fully independent directors upon the listing date of our common stock and we will have a fully independent directors upon the listing date of our common stock and we will have a fully independent audit committee within one year of the effective date of the registration statement.